loomio/loomio/plugins/README.md

     - mad_skillz
 ```

-This will run the `gemrat` command with the list of dependencies, which will add the gems to your Gemfile and bundle them automagically.
+This will run the `gemrat` command with the list of dependencies, which will add the 'skateboard' and 'mad_skillz' gems to your Gemfile and bundle them automagically.
 (More on gemrat [here](https://github.com/DruRly/gemrat))

 (NB: We only support installing the latest version of a gem right now; a PR to make this more better is welcome!)